hadley/adv-r/Functional-programming.md

 cube(4)
 ```

 In R, almost every function is a closure, because all functions remember the environment in which they are created, typically either the global environment, if it's a function that you've written, or a package environment, if it's a function that someone else has written.
-The only exception are primitive functions, which call directly in to C.
+The only exception are primitive functions, which call to C directly.

 When you print a closure, you don't see anything terribly useful: